software-mansion/starknet-jvm/lib/starknet-jvm.md

 # Module starknet-jvm

-StarkNet.kt is a library allowing for easy interaction with StarkNet gateway and nodes, including querying starknet state, executing transactions and deploying contracts.
+StarkNet-jvm is a library allowing for easy interaction with StarkNet gateway and nodes, including querying starknet state, executing transactions and deploying contracts.

-Although written in Kotlin, StarkNet.kt has been created with compatibility with Java in mind.
+Although written in Kotlin, StarkNet-jvm has been created with compatibility with Java in mind.

 ## Making synchronous requests